aamrits/aamrits/README.md

 **Frontend Engineer • React • UI-Focused**

-I’m an experienced Front-End Engineer who loves building digital experiences.
-I mostly use **React** and **JavaScript**.
-I also enjoy developing clean, minimal UI layouts.
+I enjoy building modern digital experiences with the latest front-end technologies and best practices.
+I enjoy creating clean, intuitive, and minimal user interfaces.

 ## 🧠 What I Do